alexgaddy/CyberGhost-easy-connect-shell-script/README.md

 # CyberGhost-easy-connect-shell-script
+# Installtion Instructions
-1. Install CyberGhost!
+1. Install the CyberGhost CLI Tool!
-2. Download the Script!
+2. Download the Script from the repository!
 3. Run it!